 This season I have been in the mood for all things cranberry.
 So don’t be surprised if you see more recipes this winter.
 These cranberry orange scones are full of flavor and perfect for this season.

 For Thanksgiving this year, we tried Janelle’s stuffing with apples and cranberries and it was really yummy!
 If you missed it for your feast, make it for Christmas dinner or just for Tuesday dinner.
 It was delicious.
-And I put it on a turkey sandwich the next day and it might have been the best turkey sandwich I’ve ever had.
+I also put it on a turkey sandwich the next day and it was one of the best turkey sandwich I’ve ever had.

 We also had our favorite Celebration Punch and we made some of my friend Danelle’s amazingly delicious Cranberry Butter.
 All were fantastic.
 And you’d think that all of those things would have satisfied my craving for cranberries.
 Alas, it only made me want more.

 So, here is the first that I have to share with you this season.
 These scones turned out great.
 As with most scones, my family devoured them.
 I had a couple that were digging out the cranberries (as can only be expected from my family) but the overall consensus was that they definitely needed to be repeated.

 - 8 tablespoons cold butter, cut into small cubes